Toni Lamond: Theatre and variety

-TV first and Screen
+Television first and screen

-Lamond was a regular in a number of 1960s and 70s television shows, such as Number 96 in a controversial black mass storyline and Graham Kennedy's In Melbourne Tonight.
-She compèred her own IMT, becoming the first woman in the world to compère a variety television show in 1961 and the following year.
+Lamond was a regular in a number of 1960s and 70s television shows such as Number 96 in a controversial black mass storyline and Graham Kennedy's In Melbourne Tonight.
+She compèred her own IMT, becoming the first woman in the world to compère a variety television show in 1961, repeating the role the following year.

 In 1986, she appeared on the US television fiction crime series Murder, She Wrote starring Angela Lansbury in the episode "Murder in the Electric Cathedral".
-She also appeared in films including telemovies and features such as the 2007 Razzle Dazzle: A Journey Into Dance.
+She also appeared in films, telemovies, and features such as the 2007 mockumentary Razzle Dazzle: A Journey Into Dance.

 International career, recordings and stage

-Lamond travelled to the United Kingdom, where in a similar vein to entertainer Lorrae Desmond, she appeared in the British night club and cabaret, circuit and on BBC-TV, a programme called "First Night" (broadcast on the first night of the ITV franchise holder Yorkshire Television in 1968), and BBC Radio.
+Lamond travelled to the United Kingdom, where, in a similar vein to entertainer Lorrae Desmond, she appeared in the British night club and cabaret circuit and on BBC-TV, a programme called "First Night" (broadcast on the first night of the ITV franchise holder Yorkshire Television in 1968), and BBC Radio.
 She also recorded two singles in London for record label Philips.

 In the mid-1970s, Lamond moved to Los Angeles, where she appeared in musicals and television shows.
 She debuted on the New York stage with a production Cabaret at the age of 67.
 On her return to Australia in the mid-1990s, she performed in shows including 42nd Street, The Pirates of Penzance, and My Fair Lady.

 In April–May 2008, she appeared in an autobiographical one-woman show, Times of My Life (co-written with her son Tony Sheldon), at the Seymour Centre in Sydney.

 Publications

-Lamond has written several autobiographical books, including First Half (1990), Along the Way (2002), and Still a Gypsy (2007).
+Lamond wrote several autobiographical books, including First Half (1990), Along the Way (2002), and Still a Gypsy (2007).
 The first book went to the top of the bestseller list in eight days.

 In July 2010, Lamond was a headline act in the inaugural Melbourne Cabaret Festival.

 Notable work

-She joined the Tasmanian Symphony Orchestra with Trisha Crowe, Michael Falzon, Amanda Harrison, Lucy Maunder, Andy Conaghan, and others to record I Dreamed a Dream: The Hit Songs of Broadway for ABC Classics, released on 21 June 2013.
+Lamond joined the Tasmanian Symphony Orchestra with Trisha Crowe, Michael Falzon, Amanda Harrison, Lucy Maunder, Andy Conaghan, and others to record I Dreamed a Dream: The Hit Songs of Broadway for ABC Classics, released on 21 June 2013.
 Lamond sang "Send in the Clowns" from Stephen Sondheim's A Little Night Music.

+Personal life and death

+Lamond through her mother was the half-sister to the late singer Helen Reddy, whom she raised as a surrogate mother while their parents were performing.

+Lamond married performer Frank Sheldon in 1954; however, in 1966, shortly after a separation, he took his own life.
+Her son is actor and writer Tony Sheldon.